ls1intum/Artemis/docs/user/exercises/programming-exercise-setup.rst

     - **Weight Distribution**: The distribution of test case weights.
 Visualizes the impact of each test case for the score calculation
     - **Total Points**: The percentage of points given to students according to a specific test case.
 100% in the chart represents full scores (100%) of **all** students

-- **Cody Analysis Tab**: Configure the visibility and grading of issues belonging to categories
+- **Cody Analysis Tab**: Configure the visibility and grading of code quality issues on a category-level

   .. figure:: programming/configure-grading-code-analysis.png
             :align: center